 - managers of risk and uncertainty

-Civil engineers work in interdisciplinary teams and with communities, including mana whenua, to come up with cutting-edge and creative approaches to solve the complex and large-scale challenges we face.
+Civil engineers work in interdisciplinary teams and with communities, including mana whenua, to create cutting-edge and creative approaches to solve complex and large-scale challenges.

 Minors in Structural Engineering and Water and Environmental Systems Engineering